IP to VPN Database

 The basic idea behind this dataset is as follows:

-If more than 10% (or any other reasonable threshold) of all IP addresses of a certain network are known to
+If more than 10% (or any other reasonable threshold) of all IP addresses of a network are known to belong to

-belong to a certain VPN service, then all IP addresses of this network are likely to belong to this VPN
+certain VPN service, then all IP addresses of this network are likely to belong to this VPN service.

 Only networks up to a certain size are considered (less than 16,384 IP addresses, /18 subnet) and